 Only coded biospecimen and data are used for research conducted by universities, research institutes or companies.
-It is possible that our registry data will be connected to your data in other databases, in accordance with the law and appropriate ethic committee approvals.
-For example, if you have a tumor for which you are receiving treatment on a clinical trial, information entered for this trail may be coupled our database and vice versa.
+It is possible that our registry data will be connected to your child's data in other databases, in accordance with the law and appropriate ethic committee approvals.
+For example, if you child's has a tumor for which your child is receiving treatment on a clinical trial, information entered for this trail may be coupled our database and vice versa.
 Authorization to use biospecimen and data in a research study is limited to a specific researcher and project.
 The researcher is prohibited from using or passing on the biospecimen and data for additional purposes without permission.
 Remaining material is returned to the Hannover Medical School biobank or is destroyed.